BookmarkFS User Manual

 Examples of what “untrusted input” may include:

-• Bookmark files that are not created by the user using a trusted program (e.g., a file obtained from some random person on the internet).
+• Bookmark storage not created by the user with a trusted program (e.g., obtained from some random person on the internet).

 • Filesystem calls from untrusted programs.
-The program itself may be isolated, but it has a chance to escape the isolated environment if it can exploit BookmarkFS.
+The program may be running in an isolated environment, but it has a chance to escape if BookmarkFS can be exploited.

 On Linux, sandboxing is achieved using seccomp(2) and landlock(7).
 On FreeBSD, capsicum(4) is used.